thirdtank/adrs.cloud/tests.md

 4. Add a longer title with at least two words, modify tags
    - Should save and take you to back to the edit page

+AJAX BEHAVIOR: if possible, the form is submitted via ajax:

+1. Button click -> Busy State
+2. Abort after XXX ms -> Submit request as normal
+3. If response.ok -> Saved State -> XXX ms -> Normal State
+4. If response not ok
+   if XXX ms -> submit request as normal if 5xx -> retry else -> submit request as normal allow browser to fail

 ## Reject Draft

 1. Select a draft